In-joke

-An in-joke, also known as an inside joke or a private joke, is a joke whose humour is understandable only to members of an ingroup; that is, people who are in a particular social group, occupation, or other community of shared interest.
+An in-joke, also known as an inside joke or a private joke, is a joke with humour that is understandable only to members of an in-group; that is, people who are in a particular social group, occupation, or other community of shared interest.
 It is, therefore, an esoteric joke, only humorous to those who are aware of the circumstances behind it.

+Typically, inside jokes use a reference in the punchline to imply that which is associated with the reference.
+Often, this reference refers to the punchline of another joke which was already heard by the in-group.